jeroenterheerdt/HAsmartirrigation/docs/configuration-zones.md

 - **Throughput**: The flow of this zone (liter/minute or gallon/minute)

 After entering the information, click `Add zone` to add the zone.
+Each zone is shown as an entity in Home Assistant.
 After adding a zone, make sure to further configure your new zone.

 ## Actions on all automatic Zones